Cindicator (CND) Hits Market Capitalization of $3.92 Million

 - 2G Carbon Coin (2GCC) traded 0.4% lower against the dollar and now trades at $0.0480 or 0.00000183 BTC.

-Cindicator was first traded on September 9th, 2017.
+Cindicator launched on September 9th, 2017.
 Cindicator’s total supply is 2,000,000,005 tokens.
+The official website for Cindicator is cindicator.com.
 The Reddit community for Cindicator is https://reddit.com/r/cindicator and the currency’s Github account can be viewed here.
-Cindicator’s official website is cindicator.com.
 Cindicator’s official Twitter account is @cindicator and its Facebook page is accessible here.

 Сindicator’s founders envision a future where the collective intelligence of analysts, data scientists, and investors is leveraged by AI to solve the most pressing problems of the post-capitalist era.”